RightsandWrongsgit/ARMTEC/book/prerequisites.md

     `https://code.visualstudio.com/`

-    You can enhance the basic IDE with extensions and some of these can be especially valuable to consider adding now:
+    You can enhance the basic IDE with extensions and some of these can be especially valuable to consider adding now -

         - <u>Github Pull Request and Issues</u>, provides a GUI alternative to most commands you would have to type